 News Room

-Read Frequently Asked Questions About the School Funding Case.
-Current information about the case is also available at FundOurSchoolsPA.org, a joint website developed by the Education Law Center and Public Interest Law Center.
+Additional information about the case and implementation of the court’s decision is available at FundOurSchoolsPA.org, a joint website developed by the Education Law Center and Public Interest Law Center.

 The case, initially filed in 2014 on behalf of parents, school districts, and statewide organizations in response to the failure of Pennsylvania’s legislature to adequately and equitably fund public education, was remanded to Commonwealth Court in September 2017 by the state Supreme Court, which ruled that the claims in our case are subject to judicial review.